Choosing a Computer for College

 Software

-The University provides free access to Office 365 for all students, faculty and staff.
-The College also provides additional free Microsoft software for academic use, including the Windows operating system.
+The University provides free access to Office 365 for all students, faculty, and staff.
+The College also offers additional free Microsoft software for academic use, including the Windows operating system.
 Obtain a license and download the disk image (ISO) by following the instructions under Microsoft Software on our website.

 College of Business Administration